CDSoft/pp/README.md

 -   the image path in diagrams shall be the actual path where the images are stored (otherwise Pandoc won't find them)
 -   e.g.: `outputpath/img/diag42`

-1.  the document is not self contained, i.e. the CSS and images are stored appart from the document:
+1.  the document is not self contained, i.e. the CSS and images are stored apart from the document:

 -   the CSS path shall be relative to the output document
 -   the image path in diagrams shall be relative to output document in HTML links and shall also describe the actual path where the images are stored.